What is jailbreaking?

 Should you jailbreak your iPhone?

-If your priority is safety, then we advise against jailbreaking.
+If your priority is safety, then we advise you against jailbreaking.
 If you’ve already decided to jailbreak, we have a few tips for staying a bit more secure:

 - Before you jailbreak, back up your iPhone’s data.
 If something goes wrong, this could help you restore it to its non-jailbroken state.